d2l-ai/d2l-zh/chapter_supervised-learning/underfit-overfit.md

 sys.path.append('..')
 import gluonbook as gb
-from mxnet import autograd, gluon, nd from mxnet.gluon import loss as gloss, nn import matplotlib as mpl import matplotlib.pyplot as plt
+from mxnet import autograd, gluon, nd from mxnet.gluon import data as gdata, loss as gloss, nn import matplotlib as mpl import matplotlib.pyplot as plt